Plant Heritage Guernsey Latest News

 planted by PHG in the grounds of Government House were badly damaged by a falling pine in the March 2013 snowstorms.

+in 2019.
 Keep a look out on our Facebook page for more information.

 Snails and slugs: We sometimes have wet and mild winters,

 which mean that many of our gardens are inundated with snails and slugs.
 So we have put together a list of herbaceous